 Here are some of the best ways to stop the use of cocaethylene:

-1. Detox.
-The first step to stopping use of alcohol and cocaine combined is to detox — let your body eliminate the substances.
+Detox.
+The first step to stopping use of alcohol and cocaine combined is to detox — let our body eliminate the substances.
 Before detoxing alcohol and cocaine, it’s important to understand the risks associated with each withdrawal process.
 Alcohol withdrawal can be dangerous and lead to fatal seizures.
 Stopping cocaine does not cause any inherent risks to life, but the withdrawal symptoms can be intensely unpleasant.
-Consult with a healthcare professional and make a plan — there are medications that can help, and doctors can prescribe them from the comfort of a televisit.
+Consulting with a healthcare professional and making a plan are essential steps.
+There are medications that can help, and doctors can prescribe them from the comfort of a televisit.

-2. Therapy.
-Once you’ve passed the detox phase, therapy can be an effective tool in the process of stopping use of cocaine and alcohol.
-Cognitive behavioral therapy is a research-based practice proven to help people overcome substance misuse.
+Therapy.
+After the detox phase, therapy can be an effective tool in the process of stopping use of cocaine and alcohol.
+Cognitive behavioral therapy is a research-based practice proven to help individuals overcome substance misuse.
 Other effective types of therapy include contingency management, motivational interviewing, or family therapy.

-3. Groups.
+Groups.
 Quitting polysubstance use such as alcohol and cocaine can be achieved with peer support groups such as Alcohol Anonymous or Cocaine Anonymous.
-These support groups provide a group of peers working towards a common goal, sharing stories and offering encouragement.
+These support groups provide a group of peers working towards a common goal.

 Quitting both alcohol and cocaine can be difficult, but there are ways to make the process easier.
 There is always hope, and there are many resources available to make the journey more manageable.
 A whole new life awaits in sobriety!